Editorial & Communications Consultancy

 Background

-My approach reflects my background as an artist: creative, ideas-led and with a keen sense of the absurd.
+My approach reflects my background as an artist: creative, ideas-led and with a sense of the absurd.
 I studied Interactive Arts, an experimental, ideas-led course, at Manchester School of Art.
 After admitting partial defeat as a conceptual artist and a spell as an art consultant, I followed my interest in architecture, and have worked in the industry for almost two decades.

 Foster + Partners